the-programmers-hangout/Mimic/README.md

-# Bertrand
+# Mimic

-Bertrand(Mimic Bot) is a discord bot built for [The Programmer's Hangout](https://theprogrammershangout.com/) that creates sentences based on it's users.
+Mimic Bot is a discord bot built originally for [The Programmer's Hangout](https://theprogrammershangout.com/) that creates sentences based on it's users.

 ## Features